 Finally, a black solid was used as the background and used the gradient ramp and noise effects to create a subtle red vignette.
 CC Ball Action was used for a particle effect.

-I’ve had the pleasure of living in Riyadh, Saudi Arabia for nine years of my life.
-Of course, the way us Westerners view the country is a lot different to the way natives do.
+I’ve had the unusual pleasure of living in Riyadh, Saudi Arabia for nine years of my life.
+Of course, the way us Westerners view the country is a lot different to the way Arabs do.
 We live in compounds surrounded by high walls and electrified wires with watch towers, they tend not to.
+Instead they live in houses with… high walls.
+According to my old Arabic teacher; the higher the walls are, the more important the person living there is.

 King Salman hasn’t been seen in public for ages now due to poor health.
 His reign hasn’t lasted very long.
 After the death of Abdulaziz in 2015, Salman took over.
 Now, King Salman has fallen ill and it is thought that he could pass any day now, so the reign has been passed onto another Salman; Crown Prince Salman – who now rules the KSA.